efolks/firebase_basics/README.md

 6. Add a delete button to Posts?
 7. Add an edit to posts?

+Mention off in componentDidUnmount()

+We could put this into a store to handle reducing or subscribe directly from the components

 Further Reading:
-Scalability/Structure Your Database: https://firebase.google.com/docs/database/web/structure-data
-Read & Write Data: https://firebase.google.com/docs/database/web/read-and-write
+What is a NoSQL database?: https://www.youtube.com/watch?v=v_hR4K4auoQ Scalability/Structure Your Database: https://firebase.google.com/docs/database/web/structure-data Read & Write Data: https://firebase.google.com/docs/database/web/read-and-write